arunv97/login-forge/README.md

       JWT_REFRESH_SECRET="generate_a_different_strong_random_secret_for_refresh_tokens" # IMPORTANT: Change this!
 (Will be used later)

       # OAuth Configuration (Google)
-      # You will need to create your own OAuth 2.0 Client ID and Secret
-      # in the Google Cloud Console for your development environment.
+      # Each team member needs their own Google Cloud OAuth 2.0 credentials for local development.
-      # Follow the project's internal documentation or ask a team member for guidance
+      # See internal documentation or Google Cloud Console for setup.
-      # on setting up your personal Google OAuth credentials for development.
       GOOGLE_CLIENT_ID="YOUR_DEV_GOOGLE_CLIENT_ID"
       GOOGLE_CLIENT_SECRET="YOUR_DEV_GOOGLE_CLIENT_SECRET"
-      GOOGLE_CALLBACK_URL="http://localhost:3000/api/auth/google/callback" # Should match your GCP config
+      GOOGLE_CALLBACK_URL="http://localhost:3000/api/auth/google/callback" # Ensure this matches your GCP config

       # Application
       PORT=3000
       NODE_ENV="development"
-      FRONTEND_URL="http://localhost:4200" # Default frontend URL for redirects
+      FRONTEND_URL="http://localhost:4200" # Default frontend URL for OAuth redirects
       ```

     - **CRITICAL:**
-      - Replace `"generate_a_strong_random_secret_key_for_jwt"` and `"generate_a_different_strong_random_secret_for_refresh_tokens"` with actual strong, random secret keys.
-You can use an online generator or a command like `openssl rand -hex 32`.
+      - Replace placeholder JWT secrets with actual strong, random keys (e.g., use `openssl rand -hex 32` in your terminal to generate one).
-      - For `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`, each team member will likely need to set up their **own** Google Cloud OAuth 2.0 credentials for their local development environment.
-This is because redirect URIs are often tied to `localhost` and specific ports, and sharing a single dev credential can lead to quota issues or conflicts.
-Provide internal team documentation or instructions on how they can obtain these.
+      - For `GOOGLE_CLIENT_ID` and `GOOGLE_CLIENT_SECRET`, each developer must obtain their own credentials from the [Google Cloud Console](https://console.cloud.google.com/) for their local development environment.
+This prevents quota issues and conflicts.
+Ensure "Authorized redirect URIs" in your Google Cloud OAuth settings exactly matches `GOOGLE_CALLBACK_URL`.
     - Navigate back to the project root: `cd ../..`

-2.  **Prisma: Generate Client**
-    After installing dependencies, and ensuring your `apps/server/.env` has the `DATABASE_URL`, generate the Prisma client:
+2.  **Prisma Client Generation (Handled by `serve-dev`):**
+    The `pnpm nx serve-dev server` command (see below) will automatically run `prisma generate`.
+If you need to run it manually for any reason:
     ```bash
-    pnpm prisma generate
+    pnpm nx db-generate server
     ```
-    _(This command should be run from the workspace root, and it will use the schema location defined in your root `package.json`'s `prisma` field, or you can target it: `pnpm nx exec server -- pnpx prisma generate --schema=./prisma/schema.prisma`)_
+    This uses the Prisma schema located at `apps/server/prisma/schema.prisma`.
+(Learn more: [Prisma Client](https://www.prisma.io/docs/concepts/components/prisma-client))

 **IV.
 Running the Application Locally**

-This project is configured to run the database (PostgreSQL & pgAdmin) via Docker Compose and the backend server.

 1.  **Start Database and Backend Server (Recommended for Development):**
-    From the project root, run:
+    From the project root directory, run:

     ```bash
     pnpm nx serve-dev server
     ```

-    This command will:
+    This single command orchestrates the following:

-    - Start the Docker containers for PostgreSQL and pgAdmin in the background (if not already running).
+    - Starts the Docker containers for PostgreSQL and pgAdmin in the background (if not already running).
+See [Docker Compose CLI reference](https://docs.docker.com/compose/reference/).
-    - Wait for the PostgreSQL database to be healthy.
+    - Waits for the PostgreSQL database to report as healthy.
-    - Apply any pending database migrations automatically (see "Database Migrations" below).
+    - Applies any pending database migrations using `prisma migrate deploy`.
+    - Generates the Prisma Client to ensure it's in sync with the schema.
-    - Build and start the NestJS backend server (typically on `http://localhost:3000`).
+    - Builds and starts the NestJS backend server (typically on `http://localhost:3000`).
-    - The server will watch for changes and hot-reload.
+    - The server will watch for code changes and attempt to hot-reload.

-    You should see logs indicating:

-    - Docker containers starting.
-    - NestJS application starting, listing available API routes and the Swagger UI URL.
+    You should see console output indicating Docker containers starting, migrations applying, Prisma Client generating, and then the NestJS application bootstrapping with its available routes.

 2.  **Running the Frontend (Client) Application:**
-    In a **separate terminal window/tab**, from the project root, run:
+    In a **separate terminal window/tab**, from the project root directory, run:
     ```bash
     pnpm nx serve client
     ```